Huck-KIT/ICRA2023/doc/overview.md

 ## Reproducing the Experiments
-If you want to reproduce experiments, we recommend to go on by reading howto.md, where more details are explained.
+If you want to reproduce experiments, we recommend to go on by reading howto.md, where we give a step-by-step instruction.